How to Immigrate from Qatar to Canada

 Costs for an ECA at WES will be around QAR728 and will take around 20 days to get your report.
 Just be aware that this time period can change depending on how many applications the IRCC is handling when you apply.

-Step 10 Start your application
+Step 10 - Start your Canadian Visa Application

 Still not sure about how to immigrate from Qatar to Canada?
 Not to worry.
-You can still learn all you need to know about immigration on our website where we talk about job opportunities, visa requirements, province life, immigration news and so much more.
+You can still learn all you need to know about Canadian immigration on our website where we talk about job opportunities, visa requirements, province life, immigration news and so much more.

 Want to move to Canada?